StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/delete-a-knowledge-base-page.md

 ## Delete a page at the case level

-1. [Find the case](../analyst-corner/cases/search-for-cases/find-a-case.md) where you want to edit a page.
+1. [Find the case](../analyst-corner/cases/search-for-cases/find-a-case.md) where you want to delete a page.

 2. {!includes/pages-tab-go-to.md!}